shipt/osmosis/osmosis/ADVANCED.md

 ## Store Props

 There are some use cases where you want your store to be influenced by arguments at runtime.
 Imagine a CounterStore that holds multiple counters and increments or decrements by a value rather than just 1, or parallel instances of a store with slightly different functionality.
+You could...

-You could nest the store logic in a single store's value, which can quickly get hairy and annoying to maintain (as well as cause extra re-renders for consumers), have the increment/decrement functions take an argument (simple with small stores, but increasingly complicated with larger stores), or you can pass props to your wrapped component (example below) to modify your custom hook's behavior.
+- nest the store logic in a single store's value, which can quickly get hairy and annoying to maintain (as well as cause extra re-renders for consumers)
+- have the increment/decrement functions take an argument (simple with small stores, but increasingly complicated with larger stores)
+- you can pass props to your wrapped component (example below) to modify your custom hook's behavior <-----you are here

 If you have a large store that holds frequently updated data, you could wrap consumers in a local Osmosis store that can be used to derive a simpler state to keep component and store logic more closely held.